rmurphey/ttlpodcast.com/public/episodes/burak-yigit-kaya.md

 **Burak**: I am [Burak Yiğit Kaya](https://twitter.com/madbyk).

-**Rebecca**: Hello, I’m Rebecca Murphey and this is the TTL podcast.
-Today on the podcast, we have Alex Sexton.
-Alex is a product engineer at [Stripe](https://stripe.com/) and the curator of the [TXJSConference](https://2015.texasjavascript.com/) in Austin.
+---

-The TTL podcast is brought to you by the fantastic folks at [Sauce Labs](https://saucelabs.com/), the cloud-based automated testing platform that makes it possible to test your app across browsers as part of your continuous integration or continuous delivery workflow.
+**Rebecca**: The TTL podcast is brought to you by the fantastic folks at [Sauce Labs](https://saucelabs.com/), the cloud-based automated testing platform that makes it possible to test your app across browsers as part of your continuous integration or continuous delivery workflow.
 Plus, they give